algorandfoundation/beaker/docs/html/_sources/decorators.rst.txt

     def vote(approve: abi.Bool):
         # ...

-This authorize check will cause the contract call to fail if the sender has not opted in to the app.
-Another app id may also be passed in case you want to check if the Sender is opted in to a different application.
+This value passed to ``authorize`` will cause the contract call to fail if the sender has not opted in to the app.
+Another app ID may be passed in case you want to check if the sender is opted in to a different application.

 The pre-defined Authorized checks are: